The Trivium Writing Standard: The New Gold Standard for Writing

 I founded Trivium Writing with one goal in mind: to make sure that deep thinkers have access to the resources they need to simplify their insights and to share them with the world.
 The word “Trivium” stands for the three introductory liberal arts of grammar, logic, and rhetoric.
 Together, these three disciplines underpin writing.

-Why is the Trivium Writing Standard Necessary?
+Why is the Trivium Writing Standard Important?

 The Trivium Writing team and I fundamentally believe that ideas shape the world, and writing shapes ideas.
 However, because of the development of new technologies and changes in the education curriculum from the last half-century, we’ve seen a decline in the quality of writing.